View All

 Lean Six Sigma vs Six Sigma

 They are two strategies that are related to one another that aims to solve business problems.
-Both of them aims to make significant improvements in quality, efficiency, and use of time analysing the way the process function.
+Both of them aims to make significant improvements in quality, efficiency, and use of time analyzing the way the process function.
 Also, both of them use the DMAIC method.

 Six Sigma seeks to reduce defects and process variability to improve the process output and quality.
 Whereas, Six Sigma aims to reduce the wasteful of resources and defects to improve the workflow.